Gracemere, Queensland: Economy

 Gracemere, as a commuter town, has a relatively low level of industry compared to Rockhampton.

 Grazing, particularly of beef cattle, has long been the significant industry of the area.
 The Central Queensland Livestock Exchange (formerly the Gracemere Saleyards) is on the western side of the town.
 It is the largest cattle sales facility in the Southern Hemisphere and commenced a multimillion-dollar upgrade in 2019.
 It is at 16 Saleyards Road (23.4427°S 150.4381°E) on a 12.16 ha site.

-Gracemere is rapidly expanding with around 10 new housing estates under construction.

 Education

 There are three schools servicing Gracemere.
 They are all primary, one Catholic and two public.